 Alleyscape & Breezeway Project

-This Spring marks the groundbreaking for the alleyscape and breezeway project in Downtown Longmont.
-This long awaited project will revitalize the parking lots, alleyways and breezeways that are essential to the growth and development of Downtown.
+The Spring of 2012 marked the groundbreaking for the alleyscape and breezeway project in Downtown Longmont.
+This long awaited project revitalized the parking lots, alleyways and breezeways that are essential to the growth and development of Downtown.

-To address these issues the City of Longmont, in coordination with the Longmont Downtown Development Authority (LDDA) is underway with a Capital Improvement Project to improve the downtown alleys.
-This project will focus on the six alley segments located between 3rd Avenue and 6th Avenue on either side of Main Street.
-The project will address drainage issues, utilities, alley pavement within the 20 feet wide alley right-of-way, trash enclosures and creating a sense of place and identify for Downtown.
-View current Alleyscape Renderings.
+To address these issues the City of Longmont, in coordination with the Longmont Downtown Development Authority (LDDA) underwent a Capital Improvement Project to improve the downtown alleys and breezeways.
+The project focused on the six alley segments located between 3rd Avenue and 6th Avenue on the east and west side of Main Street.
+The project addressed drainage issues, utilities, alley pavement within the 20 feet wide alley right-of-way, trash enclosures and created a sense of place and identify for Downtown.

-In March, demolition and construction began on the East side of Main Street.
-View.
-Enhancements will include the undergrounding of wires and utilities, additional light poles, ornamental pavers with increased drainage capacity as well as construction of common trash enclosures.
-In the breezeways, Los Arcos de Longmont, the art pieces that mark the entry ways, will be removed and reconstructed into small pocket-parks within the project.
-The roof structure and landscaping will be removed, allowing for ornamental pavers to open the space for multi-purpose gathering.
-Parking lots will also be upgraded throughout the process.
+In 2012, demolition and construction began on the east side of Main Street.
+Enhancements included the undergrounding of wires and utilities, additional light poles, ornamental pavers with increased drainage capacity as well as construction of common trash enclosures.
+In the breezeways, Los Arcos de Longmont, the art pieces that mark the entry ways, were removed and reconstructed into small pocket-parks within the project.
+The roof structure and landscaping was removed, allowing for ornamental pavers to open the space for multi-purpose gathering.
+Parking lots were also upgraded throughout the process.
+During the process, businesses along the construction corridor were incentivized to improve their alley entrances during the project.
+The LDDA provided an Alleyscape grant which reimbursed 25% of their improvement costs.